 Just remove the Sky from your photos if it is a bright day.
 Look for scenes, like the side of a hill or a valley that allows you to focus on the ground instead of the sky.

 When in doubt make the scene you want to see.
 These two feathers were on the ground near this tree.
 I grabbed them and thought my wife might like to have these as a picture, but it was incredibly busy around where I was standing.
 So I propped them up on a tree and went for it!
 Not bad for a few minutes of work?

 Plan your trip around the weather

 I feel like I am addicted to weather applications on my phone I will put up a few links below to show the ones that I like.
-But usually what I do is I look for usually some of the warmer temperature is in the morning after a night of rain which will create fog.
+But usually what I do is I look for usually some of the warmer temperatures is in the morning after a night of rain which will create fog.
 Other times if you live in a place where there is constantly fog and you are a lucky person.
 If the weather is destined to be sunny and 70° every day just like in California, then try to either go out in the morning to catch the blue and gold and hours or similar Lee in the evening.
-Their applications for your phone that will help you plan your outings.
+Their applications for your phone will help you plan your outings.

 Tone that green down!

 I find that some of my cameras tend to focus on the green.
 When I am in Woodland areas and it is quite bright out I end up with a picture that is basically monochrome in green and white.
 Do you see what I will do is go and adjust the temperature of the entire image?
 If that doesn’t help then I’ll go into the color palettes and adjust accordingly usually what I’ll do is I’ll turn I’ll adjust the saturation and brightness so that the green ends up not being so overwhelming in the scene.

 Plan your trip